-Athora Ireland carries spread risk through its holdings of fixed income assets, both public sovereign and corporate bonds and private debt.
-Spread risk associated with the ULG portfolio is reinsured, so the risk arises in relation to holdings of fixed income assets within shareholder investments and the inwards reinsurance business.
+Athora Ireland carries spread risk through its holdings of fixed income assets, both public sovereign and corporate bonds and private debt, held within shareholder investments and the inwards reinsurance business.

-Athora Ireland's fixed income portfolio is managed by AAME, a global leader in the sourcing and management of private credit assets, along with a small holding with Aegon Asset Management and holdings in debt issued by Athora subsidiaries.
+Athora Ireland's fixed income portfolio is managed by AAME, a global leader in the sourcing and management of private credit assets, along with holdings in debt issued by Athora subsidiaries.
 Athora Ireland's appetite for private credit is high, as the risk/return profile is seen as favourable and as a good match for long term, guaranteed life insurance liabilities.